Comparison of the Babylonian

 Sponsored link.

-The Babylonian text "The Epic of Galgamesh"1,8 and the
+The flood story from "The Epic of Galgamesh" 1,8 and the

-Hebrew story are essentially identical with about 20 major points in common.
+Hebrew story in Genesis are very similar with almost 20 major points in common.

 Their texts are obviously linked in some way.
 Either: